libigl/libigl/tutorial/tutorial.md

 ```

 This function casts a ray from the view plane in the view direction. x,y are
-the position of the mouse on screen; view,model,proj are the view, model and
+the mouse screen coordinates; view, model, proj are the view, model and
-projection matrix respectively, viewport is the viewport in opengl format; ei
+projection matrix respectively; viewport is the viewport in opengl format; ei
 contains a [Bounding Volume
 Hierarchy](http://en.wikipedia.org/wiki/Bounding_volume_hierarchy) constructed
-by Embree, and fid and vid are the picked face and vertex respectively.
+by Embree, and fid and vid are the picked face and vertex, respectively.

 This function is a good example of the design principles in libigl: the
-function takes very simple types, mostly matrix or vectors, and can be easily
+function takes simple types, mostly matrix or vectors, and can be easily
 reused for many different tasks.
 Not committing to heavy data structures,
 favors simplicity, ease of use and reusability.